Your vision is measured by your eyesight prescription.

-A prescription is determined by assessing how powerful the cornea (outer part of your eye) and the lens are.
+A prescription is determined by assessing how powerful your cornea (outer part of your eye) and your lens are.
 The lens is positioned inside your eye itself.
 If either one is too powerful or weak, blurry vision can and does occur.

 If the power of your cornea and lens are too weak, the light falls behind your retina.
-This condition is called Hypermetropia.
+This condition is called Hyperopia.

 There are two determining factors on whether a long sighted sufferer has blurry vision:

-• Age: Younger people often will be able to see clearly as the eye muscles can compensate for light landing behind it.
+- Age: Younger people often will be able to see clearly as the eye muscles can compensate for light landing behind it.
 As the eye is under stress to compensate for the weakness, younger people will often be able to see clearly but may suffer headaches and eyestrain.
-As we get older our eye’s ability to compensate for hypermetropia degrades, and close up vision, followed by long sighted vision becomes blurred.
+As we get older, our eye’s ability to compensate for hyperopia degrades, and close up vision, followed by long sighted vision, becomes blurred.

 Using either Lasik or Lasek eye surgery the curve of the cornea can be made steeper.
 This results in the light hitting your retina directly and correcting your vision.

 Astigmatism is a vision error that causes blurred or distorted vision.